Roush replacing Stenhouse with Chris Buescher in 2020

 ”We can’t say enough about Ricky and his contributions to Roush Fenway Racing,” said team co-owner Jack Roush. ”We’re proud to have been a part of Ricky’s development from ARCA to Xfinity and ultimately the Cup Series.
 He has served as a great representative to our partners, while helping to accumulate numerous accolades, wins and multiple championships on the racetrack.
 We wish him well as he enters the next chapter of his career.”

+”We were in the final strokes of the contract when learning that Chris has gone in a different direction,” said team owner Tad Geschickter. ”We appreciate all of the efforts from Chris through the past three seasons at JTG Daugherty Racing.
+When the dust settles, we will begin the process of searching for our next driver to fill the No. 37 seat.”

+Among the candidates will be Stenhouse and Daniel Hemric, who learned last week he is out after one rookie season with Richard Childress Racing.
+Daniel Suarez could be out of a job if Stewart-Haas Racing promotes Cole Custer from the Xfinity Series, and the usual group of young drivers angling for better rides will also be on the market.

-But Buescher came from the Roush development driver program and won the 2015 Xfinity Series title with the organization.
+Buescher, meanwhile, is returning to the organization that gave him his start and where he won the 2015 Xfinity Series title with the organization.

 ”We are certainly excited to have Chris back in the fold,” said Roush. ”He has a long history with our organization and we’ve always been a big fan of Chris and his racing style.
 We have watched his progress with great interest over the last couple of seasons and we are looking forward to having him in the No. 17 as we continue to grow our program next season.”